thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 From humble beginnings among persecuted 1st century believers to global recognition as a cultural and spiritual treasure, the Bible has had an unparalleled impact on human civilization.
 It has shaped laws, lifted the oppressed, ignited revolutions and consoled the suffering.
-It has influenced kings and peasants, artists and revolutionaries, skeptics and saints.
+It has influenced kings and peasants, artists and revolutionaries, sceptics and saints.

 What makes the Bible unique is not only it's historical influence but it's enduring relevance.
 Across every era, it continues to speak - challenging injustice, offering hope and pointing to a transcendent truth.
 The Bible is not merely a relic of the